raleegh/anchovies/README.md

 This method should always provide ALL tables in the associated datastore that are available for integration.
 Developers should use the `batch().tbls` property to retrieve "active" tables.
 Additionally, because of source/sink, the `Downloader.sources` property will contain the names of all the applied sources based on source/sink.

 #### Checkpoints
 As your custom downloader reads data, it should record the state of the integration & tables.
 This can be done with `Checkpoint`.
 You can use the magic `context()` method to retrieve the `Checkpoint` associated with the current context.
-At the end of each `Batch`, `Checkpoint` will be flushed to the metastore.
+At the end of each `Batch`, `Checkpoint` will be flushed to the datastore.
 In either task or service execution, you should checkpoint as frequently as possible.
 The reason is slightly different for each use case:
 * in task execution, the user may limit the execution time with `ACHVY_EXECUTION_TIMEOUT`, so your downloader could shutdown at any time due to this
 * in service execution, the service will "crash" if an unhandled exception occurs. keeping your checkpoint up-to-date as you download will ensure that if the service does crash, the state is recorded correctly